Synthetixio/SIPs/content/kips/kip-43.md

 ## Summary

-Reduce the proportion of inflation being directed to staking rewards and instead hold the funds in the treasury for future use.
+Reduce the proportion of inflation being directed to trading rewards and instead hold the funds in the treasury for future use.

 ## Abstract